jax-ml/jax/docs/jep/12049-type-annotations.md

   ...
 ```

-For the purposes of static type checking, this use of `Array = Any` for array annotations puts no constraint on the argument values (`Any` is equivalent to no annotation at all), but it does serve as a form of useful in-code documentation for the developer.
+For the purposes of static type checking, this use of `Array = Any` for array type annotations puts no constraint on the argument values (`Any` is equivalent to no annotation at all), but it does serve as a form of useful in-code documentation for the developer.

 For the sake of generated documentation, the name of the alias gets lost (the [HTML docs](https://jax.readthedocs.io/en/latest/_autosummary/jax.lax.slice.html) for `jax.lax.slice` report operand as type `Any`), so the documentation benefit does not go beyond the source code (though we could enable some `sphinx-autodoc` options to improve this: See [autodoc_type_aliases](https://www.sphinx-doc.org/en/master/usage/extensions/autodoc.html#confval-autodoc_type_aliases)).